volcengine/terraform-provider-volcengine/website/docs/d/rds_mysql_instances.html.markdown

         * `period` - Purchase duration in prepaid scenarios.
 Default: 1.
         * `temp_modify_end_time` - Restore time of temporary upgrade.
         * `temp_modify_start_time` - Temporary upgrade start time.
+    * `connection_pool_type` - Connection pool type.
     * `create_time` - The create time of the RDS instance.
     * `data_sync_mode` - Data synchronization mode.
     * `db_engine_version` - The engine version of the RDS instance.
+    * `db_proxy_status` - The running status of the proxy instance.
+This parameter is returned only when the database proxy is enabled.
+Values:
+Creating: The proxy is being started.
+Running: The proxy is running.
+Shutdown: The proxy is closed.
+Deleting: The proxy is being closed.
     * `endpoints` - The endpoint info of the RDS instance.
         * `addresses` - Address list.
             * `dns_visibility` - DNS Visibility.